Alexina Graham Dons Black Lace Lingerie And Clicks A Selfie To Give Off ‘Sunday Vibes’ In New Instagram Pic

 In the snap, the model could be seen rocking a black lace lingerie set that allowed her to show off her enviable cleavage and taut stomach as she leaned against a wall and extended her arm to click a selfie.

-The model wore her hair down, opted for minimal makeup, comprising some nude shades, left her lips slightly parted and looked straight into the camera to strike a pose.
+The model wore her hair down, and opted for minimal makeup, comprised of some nude shades.
+She left her lips slightly parted and looked straight into the camera to strike a pose.

-According to the geotag, the snap was captured in New York City where the Nottingham native currently lives because of her modeling activities.
+According to the geotag, the snap was captured in New York City, where the Nottingham native currently lives because of her modeling activities.

-Within five hours of posting, the snap has accrued more than 41,000 likes and about 300 comments where fans expressed their admiration for the hot model in explicit terms.
+Within five hours of posting, the snap has accrued more than 41,000 likes and about 300 comments, as fans expressed their admiration for the hot model in explicit terms.

-Fellow Victoria’s Secret model Lorena Rae, Dutch model Roosmarijn de Kok and British model Iskra Lawrence also liked and commented on the picture to show appreciation and support for Alexina.
+Fellow Victoria’s Secret model Lorena Rae, Dutch model Roosmarijn de Kok, and British model Iskra Lawrence also liked and commented on the picture to show appreciation and support for Alexina.
 The picture can be viewed on Instagram.

 “You are so beautiful and so sweet,” one of her fans wrote on the picture.

 “Such a great shot…. like seriously, this is amazing!!
-Please keep the great content up!” another one chimed in.
+Please keep the great content up!” another chimed in.

 Meanwhile a third fan, who seems to be quite obsessed with Alexina, wrote the following comment to express his feelings.

 “You are the most beautiful woman in the world!
-Do you want to marry me?”
+Do you want to marry me?” they wrote.

 Other fans praised Alexina by posting words and phrases like “you are the best,” “beautiful,” “splendid,” “you’re on fire,” and “very talented for selfies.”